kleijnweb/swagger-bundle/docs.md

  security:
   firewalls:
     firewall_name:
-      swagger: ~
+      swagger: { request_voting: true }
 ```

+**NOTE:** The "request voting" takes place before anonymous authentication and enforcing of `access_control` rules.

 #### Authorization Of Anonymous Authenticated Users

-It is currently not possible to use `anonymous` and `swagger` on the same firewall.
+It is currently not possible to use `anonymous` and `swagger.request_voting` on the same firewall.
 If you require anonymous access to some of your operations, you can do the following:

 1. Make sure `match_unsecured` is FALSE (or omitted, since that is the default)
 2. Add a fallback firewall that allows anonymous access